KernelWanderers/OCSysInfo/README.md

 - @[Fewtarius](https://github.com/fewtarius) — for assistance in testing the application in its various stages.

 - @[Apethesis](https://github.com/Apethesis) — for assistance in testing the application in its various stages.

+- @[ThatCopy](https://github.com/ThatCopy) — for assistance in locating and fixing bugs and issues with the terminal on OSX.